Apteco/py-apteco/docs/source/reference/topics/tables.rst

 The variables on the table can be accessed through the :attr:`variables` attribute.
-This single object provides both a list-like and dictionary-like interface for accessing variables.
+This single object provides both a list-like and dict-like interface for accessing variables.

 Variables can be retrieved by indexing into this object